jruels/adv-ansible/labs/gh_module/index.md

 ```

-Now update the module with function to create a GitHub repository
+Now update the module with a function to create a GitHub repository

 ```python
 from ansible.module_utils.basic import *